What are inquiries and how do they affect my credit score?

 What is the difference between a hard and soft credit inquiry?

 Hard inquiries affect your credit scores while soft inquiries do NOT affect your credit scores.

-Soft inquiries, on the other hand, occur when a creditor pulls your credit without your permission.
-This could be lender with whom you’ve talked to for a pre-approval quote but haven’t actually applied for a loan.
-By doing a soft pull, they can give you an idea of your interest rate offer without actually having to do a hard inquiry that will affect your credit score.
+Soft inquiries, on the other hand, occur when a creditor checks your credit without your permission.
+This could be a lender with whom you’ve talked to for a pre-approval quote but haven’t actually applied for a loan.
+By doing a soft credit pull, they can give you an idea of your interest rate offer without actually having to do a hard inquiry that will affect your credit score.
 Sometimes a soft inquiry might even be pulled by an existing creditor just checking on your current credit situation.
-Another example of a soft inquiry is a company that would like to send you a credit card offer or other loan offer.
+Another example of a soft inquiry is a company that would like to send you a credit card or other loan offer.

 How do credit inquiries affect your credit score?

 Sometimes inquiries don’t affect your credit score at all.
 Other times they can affect it by up to 5 points each.
 However, having too many inquiries on your credit report at once can indicate to a creditor that you are desperate for money and may be in trouble financially.
-They may also assume that you’ve recently opened up a bunch of new accounts and could deny you credit, because new lines of credit often take time to show up on your report.
-Plus, while 5 points may not seem like a lot, it can quickly add up if you have applied for countless loans or credit cards over the last two years.
+They may also assume that you’ve recently opened up a bunch of new accounts and could deny you credit because new lines of credit often take time to show up on your report.
+Plus, while 5 points may not seem like a lot, it can quickly add up if you have applied for many loans or credit cards over the last two years.
 And even though the numerical impact on your credit score lessens over time, lenders will still be able to see the full list of inquiries at the bottom of your credit report for a full two years.